 What Happens at the Menopause?

 Not so long ago “The Change” was a taboo subject.
 Your Doctor suggested that you put up with it and your family tolerated your erratic moods with a mixture of embarrassment and bewilderment.
 The menopause and its seemingly inevitable catalogue of unpleasant symptoms wasn’t something that you talked openly about with your friends either.
 Thankfully, these days there is a lot less secrecy and mystery surrounding the menopause.
 But there is still quite a lot of information that you may not be aware of.

 Menopause in its literal sense means the last menses or period.
 It is defined medically as not having had a period for a year.
 The medical term for what is commonly referred to as the menopause, is in actual fact the peri-menopause, a phase which can last 10 years or more, in which the hormones are fluctuating and symptoms are occurring.

 During the peri-menopause, oestrogen production decreases which produces a corresponding drop in progesterone.
 Periods can stop suddenly, become heavier or lighter or the cycle can shorten or lengthen.
 The levels of FSH will keep increasing in order to try and stimulate the ovaries to produce oestrogen.

 The main symptoms that can be experienced are hot flushes, insomnia, weight gain, reduced libido, mood swings, loss of bone density, vaginal dryness, loss of skin elasticity and tone, dry eyes, headaches, and fatigue.

-See my article Menopause Help – 4 Ways to Thrive on the home page of this website in the articles section, for nutrition tips.
-Email firstname.lastname@example.org to book a nutrition consultation with me and receive a personalised programme to address your specific needs.
+See here for more information Menopause Help – 4 Ways to Thrive email firstname.lastname@example.org to book a one to one nutrition consultation with me and receive a personalised programme to address your specific needs.